Armenuhi-Qocharyan/ITC-8/Homework/Liana/design_patterns/decorators/README.md

 --Build and Run--

-You can build programm using ide (NetBeans, IntelliJ) or command line.
+You can build program using ide (NetBeans, IntelliJ) or command line.
 Command line:

 javac *.java